riverwm/river/README.md

 mappings, start programs such as a layout generator or status bar, and perform other configuration.

-An example init script with sane defaults is provided [here](example/init) in the example directory.

 For complete documentation see the `river(1)`, `riverctl(1)`, and `rivertile(1)` man pages.